 When this happens, your brain will sense your inability to breathe and wake you from your sleep.
 You may gasp, snort, or choke, then fall back to sleep, only for the pattern to repeat itself countless times throughout the night.
 As you might imagine, this creates an excessive strain on your body, which can lead to complications like memory loss, mood change, weight gain, fatigue, and hypertension.
 To complicate the problem, you will probably have no memory of this disruption of your sleep.

 Your Treatment Options

-There are many ways to treat sleep apnea–from surgeries to CPAP devices–but if your case is mild to moderate, or if you just want to put a stop to your snoring, you might consider turning to your dentist for a less invasive solution.
+There are many ways to treat sleep apnea–including surgery to CPAP devices–but if your case is mild to moderate, or if you just want to put a stop to your snoring, you might consider turning to your dentist for a less invasive solution.

 Solving Sleep Apnea with Dr. Farber

 Dr. Farber recommends Silent Nite®, a mandibular advancement appliance, for the effective treatment of snoring and mild to moderate sleep apnea.
 Worn only at night, this flexible, thin device (pictured at right) is similar to a retainer or a mouth guard used in sports.
-The main difference, though, is that rather than protecting your teeth from harm, it softly places your lower jaw into a forward position, keeping your airways open and giving you a safer and more satisfying night’s sleep.
+The main difference is that rather than protecting your teeth from harm, it softly places your lower jaw into a forward position, keeping your airway open and giving you a safer and more satisfying night’s sleep.

 If you are looking to mitigate your sleep apnea—or its “little sister,” snoring—you can start with an examination at our office in Midtown Manhattan.
-Using the iTero wand, Dr. Farber will take detailed impressions of your teeth, to send to the Silent Nite® lab for your appliance’s customization.
+Using the iTero wand, Dr. Farber will take detailed optical impressions of your teeth and send them to the Silent Nite® lab where they will custom-make your appliance.